 THE CLINIC WAS A SUCCESS FROM THE GET-GO

 The ketamine clinic grew fast from the very beginning.
 Within a few months, we had to build out additional clinic space to treat more patients.
-There was tremendous demand.
-Part of the reason was because there were so many patients unable to obtain relief with more traditional treatments, the second reason was our affordable prices.
+There was tremendous demand because so many patients were unable to obtain relief with more traditional treatments.
 We even had patients traveling across country to get to our facility.
-We were New Mexico's 1st and only Certified Registered Nurse Anesthetist owned ketamine therapy practice.
-Our lean -start up model allow use to offer low-cost ketamine infusions which put this novel treatment option into reach for veterans and others who struggled and where desperate to find relief.
+Our lean start-up model allowed us to offer low-cost ketamine infusions which put this novel treatment option into reach for veterans and others who struggled and were desperate to find relief.